The Manager's Handbook is also available below by chapter.

 2. Each should identify a list of proposed dates and work to determine the best 2 or 3 options.

-3. HOME manager will then contact Steve Peterson (Director of Soccer Operations) via email to firstname.lastname@example.org to determine if a field and referee are available for any of the proposed dates..
+3. HOME manager will then contact Club's Fields Director via email to firstname.lastname@example.org to determine if a field and referee are available for any of the proposed dates..

-4. Once an agreeable date/time/location is determined, the home manager must log in to the MYSA website (user id and password will be received at the mandatory MYSA District coach/manager meeting) and enter the proposed reschedule specifics.
+4. Once an agreeable date/time/location is determined, the home manager must log in to the MYSA website or communicate with TCSL

 5. Through an automated email system, MYSA will then prompt the other affected parties (field/ref coordinator, opposing coach/manager) to log in and confirm.